- 30.3 in

 - The Northwestern Crow may be only a subspecies of the American Crow.
 The two are extremely similar, differing just in size and voice.
 In the Puget Sound area a number of intermediate crows can be found, and just what species is the common one there is difficult to determine.

-- The oldest recorded Northwestern Crow was at least 16 years, 8 months old when it was seen in British Columbia, and identified by its band.
+- The oldest recorded Northwestern Crow was at least 16 years, 8 months old when it was seen in British Columbia, and identified by its band in 1996.
+It had been banded in the same province in 1979.

 Northwestern Crows live near the coast and forage along bays, tidepools, and river deltas.
 They are also increasingly common in villages, towns, and campgrounds.
 They also nest on coastal islands, but typically move to the mainland for winter.
 Northwestern Crows are not often found in deep forest.